 Architecture of the Blue Mosque

-The Sultan Ahmed Mosque includes six minarets, eight secondary domes, and one main dome.
+The Sultan Ahmed Mosque includes six minarets, eight secondary domes, and one central dome.
 The design is the pinnacle of the Ottoman Empire’s two centuries of mosque construction.
-It is regarded as the final major mosque of the classical era and combines specific Byzantine Christian characteristics of the nearby Hagia Sophia with conventional Islamic design.
+It is regarded as the final prominent mosque of the classical era and combines specific Byzantine Christian characteristics of the nearby Hagia Sophia with conventional Islamic design.
 Sedefkâr Mehmed Aa, the architect, combined the concepts of his teacher Sinan, striving for enormous grandeur, majesty, and splendor.

 • Interior of the Blue Mosque